ProjectPythia/pythia-foundations/appendix/glossary.md

 :::{glossary}

-branch
-: A separate workspace to make and track changes without impacting other branches of the code {term}`repository`.

 [Binder](https://jupyter.org/binder)
 : An open-source service that allows users to create sharable, interactive computing environments from {term}`Jupyter Notebooks` and other repositories.
 Binder can reproduce a computational environment directly from a {term}`GitHub` repository, providing a seamless way to share and interact with code and data.